The three Long brothers. John, Perry, and Patrick, together on rocks

 Where the line arrives

-In the 1970s, at the University of Massachusetts Amherst, Carol Perry — born in Cambridge, raised in Framingham — met John Patrick Long, who grew up in Fall River.
+In the 1970s, at the University of Massachusetts Amherst, Carol Perry, born in Cambridge, raised in Framingham, met John Patrick Long, who grew up in Fall River.
 John Patrick’s family began building a home at Westport Point during his high school years and relocated full-time by the time he was in college.
 Carol’s family had been rooted in Rhode Island and southeastern Massachusetts since the 1650s.
 John Patrick’s grandparents had arrived from Ireland in the 1890s.
 They married soon after.
-Their three sons carry forward thirteen documented family lines across nine hundred and sixty years — from Sir Richard Coffin at Hastings in 1066, through the English gentry at Portledge, through the founders of Nantucket in 1659, through Revolutionary soldiers, Mayflower passengers, and Irish famine refugees, to John, Perry, and Patrick Long.
+Their three sons carry forward twenty-one documented family lines, from the founders of Nantucket in 1659 and four Mayflower passengers of 1620, through Revolutionary soldiers and the English gentry at Portledge, to the Irish famine refugees of the 1850s and at last to John, Perry, and Patrick Long.

 One woman, two lines